Akshaybunny18/Web_Crawling_Tool/README.md

 # SLC-TASK
-I am Akshay Chnada UG2K24 @IIITH ECE
+I am Akshay Chanda UG2K24 @IIITH ECE
 Currently, I am involved in the tasks provided by the SLC ,

 Involvement in the tasks provided by the SLC group has allowed me to revisit and enhance my skills in Python, HTML, and CSS.